kubernetes-sigs/external-dns/docs/faq.md

 So far, Google CloudDNS and AWS Route 53 with ALIAS records.
 There's interest in supporting CoreDNS and Azure DNS.
 We're open to discussing/adding other providers if the community believes it would be valuable.

 Initial support for Google CloudDNS is available in the `v0.1` release.
-Initial support for AWS Route 53 is targeted for the `v0.2` release.
-However, you can already test it with CNAME instead of ALIAS, using version `v0.1.0`.
+Initial support for AWS Route 53 is targeted for the `v0.2` (CNAME based) and `v0.3` (ALIAS based) releases.
+However, you can already test AWS Route 53 with CNAME, using version `v0.1.1` and onwards.

 There are no plans regarding other providers at the moment.

 ### Which Kubernetes objects are supported?

-Services exposed via type LoadBalancer and for the hostnames defined in Ingress objects.
-It also seems useful to expose Services with type NodePort to point to your cluster's nodes directly, but there's no commitment to doing this yet.
+Services exposed via `type=LoadBalancer` and for the hostnames defined in Ingress objects.
+It also seems useful to expose Services with `type=NodePort` to point to your cluster's nodes directly, but there's no commitment to doing this yet.

 ### Which Service and Ingress controllers are supported?